Wander Women Key Largo:

 Alex is a PADI Divemaster and AmbassaDiver and a Women Divers’ Hall of Fame grant recipient and associate member.
 She has worked in the dive industry as an underwater videographer, a writer for publications like Sport Diver and Scuba Diver magazines, and as the creator of Wander Women Retreats.
 She is also a RYT 200 Registered Yoga Teacher, a Buti Bands and Sculpt instructor, and a regular yoga practitioner for over a decade.

 This retreat has limited space and is likely to sell out quickly — book soon to avoid disappointment.
 A $500 non-refundable deposit is required to reserve your spot, and payment plans are available for the remainder.
+This retreat has a minimum booking requirement, so please do not book flights until it has been confirmed.
 Can’t make this one?
 Don’t sweat!
 Sign up for my newsletter to be the first to know when enrollment opens on future retreats!

 Don’t hesitate to email email@example.com with any and all questions or concerns over if this is the right retreat for you.
 We’d love to chat!